 Cats are America’s number one pet, but they are also the most likely to face death in the nation’s animal pounds and shelters: more than 70 percent of cats who enter are killed there.
 Robinson is spearheading the movement to help shelters transform policies and implement humane programs to save cats’ lives.

-Robinson holds an M.A. in Public Administration from the University of Missouri and a B.A. in Social Work, from Bethany College in Lindsborg, Kansas.
-She lives with her husband and five cats in Arlington, Virginia where she also cares for a colony of cats.
+Robinson holds an M.A. in Public Administration from the University of Missouri-Kansas City and a B.A. in Social Work from Bethany College.
+She lives with her husband and five cats in Arlington, Va., where they care for a feral cat colony.

 Connect with Becky on Facebook, Twitter, Instagram, and Pinterest